LineaLabs/lineapy/CONTRIBUTING.md

 ./tests/tools/print_ast.py 'hi(a=10)'
 ```

+## Debug Flags

+By default, linea will rewrite any exceptions raised during the normal execution
+of users code to attempt to match Python's behavior.
+To disable this, set the
+`LINEA_NO_EXCEPTIONS` to any value.

 ## Before Committing

 Please ensure linting and typechecks are done before opening a PR.
 When using docker, this can be done using `make lint` and `make typecheck` respectively.
 A precommit hook that runs `make blackfix lint typecheck build test` will fix any fixable issues and ensure build and test works.